-Cleveland, Tennessee, May 5, 2020- Friday, May 8th marked the 33rd Anniversary of Bank of Cleveland’s opening day in 1987.
+Cleveland, Tennessee, May 5, 2021- May 8th marked the 34th anniversary of Bank of Cleveland’s opening day in 1987.
 Bank of Cleveland opened in a temporary mobile facility on Keith Street with 10 employees.
 Back in 1987, the era of bank mergers was underway and Bank of Cleveland was established with the goal of providing Bradley County a true, locally owned and operated community bank.

 With a passion for downtown revitalization, Bank of Cleveland opened its main office on the courthouse square.
-The Bank has grown and expanded over the last three decades and today has four full service locations and a downtown motor bank.
+The Bank has grown and expanded over the last three decades and today has three full service locations and two drive up locations.
 In 2014, The Bank of Cleveland Home Loan Center was established in downtown, adjacent to the main office.
 The Bank of Cleveland Home Loan Center is the largest facility in Bradley County dedicated to residential mortgage lending.

 Bank of Cleveland is the only local bank headquartered in Bradley County.
 Over the years, Bank of Cleveland has been recognized nationally and on the state level for its outstanding performance which continues today.

 “We owe a special thanks to the shareholders for their investment, to our Board of Directors and Management Team for their leadership, to our employees for their dedication and to our customers for their continued support,” said Scott Taylor, Chairman and Chief Executive Officer of Bank of Cleveland.
 “We have had an outstanding 33 year run and we look forward to many more successful years of banking.”